ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 to intentionally include duplicates, e.g. if someone operates a business out of their home.

-The data will will extract from this network for our simulated tax return is a list of businesses and their unique id numbers and for each simulant who files a tax return, a list of the businesses that they worked for during the calendar year.
+The data we will extract from this network for our simulated tax return is a list of businesses and their unique id numbers and for each simulant who files a tax return, a list of the businesses that they worked for during the calendar year.
 We should also extract a